USS Green Bay (LPD 20) Conducts a Visit, Board, Search and Seizure Exercise

 |1

-This work, USS Green Bay (LPD 20) Conducts a Visit, Board, Search and Seizure Exercise [Image 10 of 10], by PO2 Jonathan Berlier, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Green Bay (LPD 20) Conducts a Visit, Board, Search and Seizure Exercise [Image 7 of 7], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT